franchsli/whatsapp_clone_django/README.md

 also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered as another action and not a chat_display.
 - Rework all the chat.views logics (check if there's a way to implement some view code into another).
-- Rework all the hx-post request (for example, if the element only needs to bet updated use patch or put)
-- Implement something to update the message receiver chat_list.
+- Implement something to update the message receiver chat_list (websocket chatconsumer).

 ## ANOTHER THINGS TO DO